lhty24/Kubernetes/README.md

 ### Deployments

+### Namespaces
+Kubernetes supports multiple virtual clusters backed by the same physical cluster.
+These virtual clusters are called namespaces.
+Namespaces are intended for use in environments with many users spread across multiple teams, or projects.

 ### Scheduler
 In Kubernetes, scheduling refers to making sure that Pods are matched to Nodes so that Kubelet can run them.